 “Like usual, sir,” Derik replied.
 “Better here than in Aries.
 Missing Capricorn but there’s enough action around the prince.”

-Martin moved forward, sat Felix down at one of the beds, and began to bandage the man’s leg.
-Olive wondered if he was thinking of Fritz.
+Heimler moved forward, sat Felix down at one of the beds, and began to bandage the man’s leg.

 “Aries?”
 Weingartner arched his brow before looking down at Olive.
 His expression became sympathetic for a moment before he smiled.
 “Good man.”
 He then addressed them all with a firm nod, “Don’t worry about your pursuers.
 They won’t follow us here.
 Not to this part of the city.
 And if they do—well—we have several escape plans in place.”